matthiaskoenig/cy3sbml/README.md

 ## Installation
 ### Install
-* cy3sbml is available via the [Cytoscape App Store](http://apps.cytoscape.org/apps/cy3sbml).
-Download and install the latest version of [Cytoscape](http://www.cytoscape.org/) (>=3.2).
-Within Cytoscape open `Apps → App Manager → Install Apps` and search for `cy3sbml`.
-Select `cy3sbml` click install.
-After installation cy3sbml will be listed in the `Currently Installed` apps tab.
+cy3sbml is available via the [Cytoscape App Store](http://apps.cytoscape.org/apps/cy3sbml).
+* Download and install the latest version of [Cytoscape](http://www.cytoscape.org/) (>=3.3) or use the latest nightly build [Cytoscape develop](http://code.cytoscape.org/jenkins/job/cytoscape-3-gui-distribution/lastSuccessfulBuild/org.cytoscape.distribution$cytoscape/).
+* In Cytoscape open `Apps → App Manager → Install Apps` and search for `cy3sbml`.
+* Select `cy3sbml` and click install.

+After installation cy3sbml is listed in the `Currently Installed` apps tab.

 ### Uninstall
 To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.

 ### Build instructions
 For working with the latest **development release** follow the [build instructions] (https://goo.gl/4xMgff).
 This includes recently developed features not yet released.
+In short

 Clone the repository and build with `mvn`
 ```